mfdali/PermeabilityCircularVugs/README.md

 # PermeabilityCircularVugs
-Data Analysis of numerical simulations of flow in vugular porous media
+Data Analyses of numerical simulations of flow in vugular porous media